 The garden is mostly in the style of Ming dynasty gardens and it is considered a winter garden.
 There is a tree that blooms in November and fills the neighboring blocks with an intoxicating smell.
-There is a Magnolia tree with will keep its big swelling buds until spring when it will bloom.
-A Oriental Plum is one of the harbingers of
+There is a Magnolia tree with

 spring and will bloom in February.
-Even though it is a winter garden there were a few fall trees - very lacy and delicate like those in the Japanese Garden.
+Even though it is a winter garden there were a

 A classical Chinese garden consists generally of five elements: plants, stone, water, architecture and poetry.
 As we wandered around enjoying the beauty we enjoyed some pleasing Chinese music.
-I thought it was piped in over speakers and I also thought the instrument was a flute.
-As we came to the Tea House we decided to go in.
-That's when we discovered the music where the music was coming from.

 This was a string instrument that we had never see before.
 The man playing allowed us to take some pictures and he talked with us about the instrument.
-He said it was very easy to learn - instead of notes the music is written with numbers.
-What a great concept.
-I thought I might come home and translate some piano music into this number form and I might be able to play the piano.
-Candleman, who loves to buy instruments and who even plays them, was most excited.
-Someday we hope to find one of these for him.
+He said it was very easy to learn - instead of notes the music is

 They served our different flavored herbal teas in individual little teapots.
 Mom liked Candleman's pot best, but I liked our little blue flowered pots better.
 We tried Hibiscus, Rose Hip and, oh, I can't remember.
 It was a delightful experience, absolutely delightful.